 Also, the top field is always in a bigger font than the other fields on the Bolt.
 So, if there is a metric that is really important to you, you can make it the primary field, and always be able to see it easily.
 You would of course set this up easily on your smart phone.

-Communicating with an Indoor Trainer
+Using the Bike Computer to Communicate with an Indoor Trainer

 Obviously, Wahoo has the edge in this.
 This is because Wahoo also makes indoor trainers.
 And not just any indoor trainers – the Wahoo Kickr is widely considered to be one of the best smart indoor trainers money can buy.